cuba fuel shortage

 Embrace Cuba and Her Ingenuity

 There are many ways to travel around Cuba and experience the country.
-From colectivos and shared rides to classic cars and trains.
+From colectivos and shared rides to classic cars, buses and trains.

 Cuba’s Best is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com, amazon.co.uk, amazon.ca.
 Amazon and the Amazon logo are trademarks of Amazon.com, Inc. or its affiliates.